nishit-hirani/real-time-FaceRecognition-using-OpenCV-with-database-and-flask-implementation/README.md

 - pip install opencv-python
 - pip install numpy

+OpenCV will be used to draw the rectangle on the face.
+OpenCv as well as haar cascade frontal face xml files will be used to locate the coordinates of the face.
+This algorithm is composed of two parts – training as well as detection.
+It not only detects faces in the images but is applicable to videos also.
+There is a limitation of this algorithm as it works with only frontal faces which is overcomed by deep learning models such as ssd, yolo, faster rcnn.

 ### The Haar-Cascade Face Detection Algorithm :
 The Haar-Cascade Face Detection Algorithm is a sliding-window type of algorithm that detects objects based upon its features.
 ### Haar Face Features: